 Drawdown is and always has been a risky product.
-The FCA has continued to stress its concerns with the suitability of drawdown advice and this remains one of its key priorities in its business plan for 2020-21.
-However, it has perhaps taken the end of the longest bull run in history to underscore the very real and risky nature of this product.
+The FCA has continued to stress its concerns with the suitability of drawdown advice and this remains one of its key priorities.
+However, it perhaps took the end of the longest bull run in history to underscore the very real and risky nature of this product.

-In recent years, drawdown has increasingly become the default retirement recommendation partly due to its flexibility around both income payments and inheritance benefits but also as a consequence of ongoing poor annuity rates.
-There’s no doubt that staying invested during a rising market can deliver some short term benefits for drawdown clients but I dare say the market conditions we’ve experienced over the last quarter will not be the ride that many clients would have originally signed up for and indeed hoped for.
+In recent years, drawdown has increasingly become the default retirement recommendation partly due to its flexibility around both income payments and inheritance benefits, but also as a consequence of annuity rates previously hitting all time lows.
+There’s no doubt that staying invested during a rising market can deliver some short term benefits for drawdown clients but I dare say the market conditions we’ve experienced over the last 12 months won’t be the ride that many clients would have originally signed up for and indeed hoped for.
 So what learnings can we take from this period of turbulence?

 Time to hit the re-set button?

 This may be a good time to review and potentially re-set your drawdown advice processes.
 That doesn’t just mean where your drawdown clients are invested, it means your whole framework for providing retirement planning advice, your Centralised Retirement Proposition (CRP).
 This includes re-evaluating your processes for fact-finding, assessing your retirement clients’ risk appetite and capacity for loss as well as managing sequencing risk, income withdrawal rates, longevity and of course, income sustainability.